'Nobody That I Know Of': Trump Denies Campaign Contacts With Russia

 In his first extended remarks since accepting Flynn's resignation, Trump called him "a fine man," again contradicting the tough tone his press secretary, Sean Spicer, echoed on Monday — that Flynn had violated Trump's trust.

-In briefing Pence for a round of TV appearances last month, Flynn denied he discussed the U.S. sanctions imposed on Russia in December with Ambassador Sergey Kislyak, White House officials have said.
+In briefing Pence for a round of TV appearances last month, Flynn denied he discussed the U.S. sanctions imposed on Russia in December with Kislyak, White House officials have said.

 Trump said Flynn "did something wrong with respect to the vice president, and I thought that was not acceptable."